• Skip to primary navigation

 2 photo collage of a hand using a toothpick to make indentations in a ball of chocolate dough.

 7 to 10.
 Using a toothpick, make eight indentations to form the shape of a pumpkin.
+Break a pretzel stick into a third and insert it to resemble stems.

 mini chocolate pumpkins on a board.

-More Halloween treats
+More Halloween snacks for adults

 5 from 7 votes